In this part of the AEM Headless Developer Journey, learn about what is required to get your own project started with AEM Headless.

 To modify your content headlessly, AEM offers two robust APIs.

 You will learn about these APIs and how to use them in a later part of the AEM headless journey.
-Or refer to the additional resources section below for additional documentation.
+Or see additional resources section below for additional documentation.

 AEM supports both the full headless and the traditional full stack or headful models of a CMS.
 However AEM offers not only these two exclusive choices, but the ability to support hybrid models that combine the advantages of both, offering unique flexibility for your headless project.